 Key Takeaways

 What does the research say?
-Hattie's (2009) Visible Learning synthesis analysed 800+ meta-analyses covering 80+ million pupils.
+Hattie's (2009) Visible Learning synthesis analysed 800+ meta-analyses covering 80+ million learners.
 The average effect size across all interventions is d = 0.40 (the "hinge point").
 Top influences include collective teacher efficacy (d = 1.57), self-reported grades (d = 1.44), teacher credibility (d = 0.90) and feedback (d = 0.70).
-The key insight: teachers must see learning through pupils' eyes and make the learning process visible.
+The key insight: teachers must see learning through learners' eyes and make the learning process visible.

 Visible Learning framework infographic showing what it is, how to implement it, and why it works